 For data analysts exploring new opportunities and seeking ways to move up the career ladder, one option is to become a machine learning engineer.
-A role high in demand and short in supply, machine learning engineers are vital not just to the data science industry, but to any organization that places data at the heart of its strategy.
+A role high in demand and short in supply, ML engineers are vital not just to the data science industry, but to any organization that places data at the heart of its strategy.

 But what exactly does a machine learning engineer do, and which kinds of skills are best suited to this position?
 In this article, we’ll explore everything you need to know about machine learning engineering.
 We’ll also explore some starting steps for those interested in pursuing a career in this field.